mebmrauf/Savory-Sync/README.md

 ## Module 4: Order Management

-**1. Custom Item Addition:** Users can add custom items or adjust quantities in their shopping list.
+**1. Custom Item Addition:** Users can add custom items or adjust quantities in their shopping list from cart.

-**2. Online Ordering:** Users can place orders for items directly from their shopping list.
+**2. Online Ordering:** Users can place orders for items from their cart.

 **3. Order Confirmation:** Shopkeepers can confirm orders and delivery addresses via phone calls.

-**4. Order Status Tracking:** Users receive notifications regarding order status updates (confirmed, delivered).
+**4. Order Status Tracking:** Users receive notifications regarding order status updates.

-**5. Reorder Notifications:** Alert users when items are running low based on their cooking habits and shopping list.
+**5. Notifications and Order History:** Notifications regarding order status and keeping the order history saved.

 # Technologies Used